 The second thing I really like about WooCommerce is that it is surprisingly easy to build a nice looking online store with it.
 That as even though I myself have some experience with WordPress, I am in no way any kind of a guru with it.
 And despite of that I was with the combination of WooCommerce + nice theme able to create a pretty nice looking online store.

 The third really nice thing about WooCommerce is that its URL structure allows you to do more modifications than, for example, that of Shopify.
 That might not sound like a big deal, but especially if you plan to have your store in some other language than English, it is nice not to be forced to have unnecessary elements in your URLs.

-The fourth thing I like about WooCommerce is also mainly a plus for those who are not interested in having their store in (only) English.
-That as on some other ecommerce platforms the translations to others languages are not perfect and with the BigCommerce ecommerce platform I even ran into a situation where the platform was not able to properly show on some places few letters of the alphabet that we use in my home country.
+The fourth thing I like about WooCommerce is also mainly a plus for those who are not interested in having their store (only) in English: the non-English translations WooCommerce has available seem to be a lot better than those on some other platforms – with the BigCommerce ecommerce platform I even ran into a situation where the platform was not able to properly show on some places some of the letters of my home country’s alphabet.

 The fifth pro of choosing WooCommerce applies to pretty much all the WooCommerce users.
-That is that because WooCommerce is so popular and is loved by an active community of developers, there are lot of guides and plugins for WooCommerce.
+And that pro is that because WooCommerce is so popular and so loved by an active community of developers, there are a lot of guides and plugins for WooCommerce.
 Meaning that even if you might initially be struggling with making your store as good as you desire to, the odds are that you are able to find help from online.

 Cons of WooCommerce